 So, some takeaways…

 - Naval Ravikant, the founder of AngelList says that investing favors the dispassionate.
 That is, markets tend to efficiently separate emotional investors from their money.
 So, don’t let Mr. Market take advantage of your anxiety and fear.
-The only way to get around that is through a well-crafted investment policy statement and a plan.
+The only way to get around that is through a well-crafted investment policy statement and a good plan.
 And then when Mr. Market goes through its usual manic-depressive phase, you go revisit that to see if changes are necessary.
 If not, sit tight and don’t peek.

 - Of course, think long term.
 John Bogle, the founder of Vanguard, once said that the daily machinations of the stock market are like a tale told by an idiot, full of sound and fury, signifying nothing.
 Nothing about the businesses you own changes that much from one year to the next.
 Capitalism is here to stay and business ownership is where the bulk of the riches lie.
 Either you can be a cog (worker) in that wheel or own a piece of that wheel.
 Own that piece at every chance you get.